leecbaker/datareftool/README.md

 DRT is available under the MIT license.
 See the LICENSE file for more details.

 ### Feature list
-These are the features that I'm planning on completing:

-    [X] Case insensitive search
+* Case insensitive search
-    [X] Regex search
+* Regex search
+* Windows, Mac, Linux are all supported
-    [X] See only recently changed datarefs
+* Filter only recently changed datarefs, and color datarefs that recently changed
-    [X] Color datarefs if recently changed
+* Displays all data types
+* Display multiple elements of an array at once
-    [X] Make it easy to deselect the search field (unlike DRE).
+* Make it easy to deselect the search field (unlike DRE).
 Use enter, return, escape, or tab, or click elsewhere in the DRT window.
-    [X] Multiple DRT windows viewable at once
+* Multiple DRT windows viewable at once
-    [X] Display basic data types (float double int) [X] Display other data types (arrays, byte arrays) [X] Display multiple elements of an array at once [X] Windows support

 Stuff that I'm not planning (but welcome pull requests for):

-    [ ] Ability to modify datarefs
+* Ability to modify datarefs
-    [ ] Remember window positions and search details when X-Plane is closed [ ] Linux support (plugin compiles, but is untested in X-Plane)
+* Remember window positions and search details when X-Plane is closed

 ### How to build
 Building requires cmake and a c++11 compiler.
 Here's how I do it: